tarunprabhu/kitsune/kitsune/docs/Glossary.md

 : A [tapir target](glossary-tapir-target) that is always enabled when Kitsune is built.
 This is the current list of universal tapir target:
   {{kitsune_guaranteed_tapir_targets_list}}

+(glosssary-use-time)=
+**use-time**
+: We use the term use-time to indicate when Kitsune is used to compile [user code](glossary-user-code).
+This is used when the standard terms "compile-time" and "run-time" cannot be used unambiguously.

+(glossary-user-code)=
+**user code**
+: Code that is (usually in the process of being) compiled by Kitsune